 These include the library, the student union and the halls of residence.

-The Open Day is the ideal way to explore a range of universities and what they have to offer, so you knSow they are catering for you before you sign up.
+The open day is the ideal way to explore a range of universities and what they have to offer, so you know they are catering for you before you sign up.

-The Open Day is the perfect way to do this, and if you have any concerns, raise them with tutors and/or staff at the University.
+An open day is the perfect way to do this, and if you have any concerns, raise them with the staff.

 They can tell you about the main attractions of the town or city, such as the shops and nightlife, and therefore see whether this is the right place for you.

 5. Chat to current students